Merzasphor/MWSE/docs/source/lua/type/tes3weapon/isRanged.rst

 isRanged
 ====================================================================================================

 `boolean`_.
+Read-only.
 If true, the weapon is a ranged weapon.

 .. _`boolean`: ../../../lua/type/boolean.html